 Our firm offers a comprehensive range of services related to Business Interruption claims including:

-The attorneys at Grisham & Kendall, PLLC represent commercial property owners whose claims have been wrongly denied or underpaid.
+The business interruption attorneys at Grisham & Kendall, PLLC represent commercial property owners whose claims have been wrongly denied or underpaid.
 If you find yourself in a dispute with your insurance company, please contact us to discuss how we may be of assistance.
 The attorneys at Grisham & Kendall, PLLC can help you recover what you deserve under your insurance policy.
 Please call Grisham & Kendall, PLLC at (713) 999-5085 or contact us online today.